 Nectar is the primary food source for the Ruby-Throated Hummingbird.
 They feed on the sugary liquid produced by flowers and other plants.
 They also eat small insects such as aphids, gnats, and mosquitoes as well as spiders and small caterpillars.

-See also What is Rodents Animal
+See also What is Ringed Kingfisher Animal

 In addition to these foods, the Ruby-Throated Hummingbird will also consume a variety of fruits such as apples, oranges, and bananas.
 It has been observed that they prefer to feed on ripe fruit than unripe fruit due to its sweetness and higher nutritional content.